Bridging Compositional and Distributional Semantics: A Survey on Latent Semantic Geometry via AutoEncoder: Architecture Details

+\paragraph{VAE.} VAE comprises two primary components: an encoder and a decoder.
+The encoder maps an input \( x \) to a distribution over a latent space, typically parameterised as a Gaussian, while the decoder reconstructs the input by sampling from this latent distribution.
+Training optimises a variational objective consisting of a reconstruction term and a regularisation term that enforces proximity between the approximate posterior and a predefined prior over the latent variables, thereby encouraging a smooth and structured latent space:

+A central geometric mechanism in such models is latent space injection, which determines how a sampled latent variable \( z \) influences the generative process.
+A representative instantiation is the Optimus architecture, which combines BERT~\cite{devlin2019bert} as the encoder with GPT-2~\cite{radford2019language} as the decoder.
+In this setup, BERT encodes the input sentence \( x \) into a fixed-length representation via the \texttt{[CLS]} token.
+This representation parameterises a Gaussian latent distribution \( \mathcal{N}(\mu, \Sigma) \), where both \( \mu \) and \( \Sigma \) are learned.
+A latent sample \( z \sim \mathcal{N}(\mu, \Sigma) \) is then injected into the decoder through different mechanisms, as summarised in Table~\ref{tab:latent_injection_formulas}.

-Architecturally, the model comprises three main components: an encoder that transforms input data $x$ into continuous latent vectors, a quantization module that replaces each vector with its nearest neighbor in the codebook, and a decoder that reconstructs the input from these quantized representations.
-Training involves minimizing a combination of reconstruction loss, a vector quantization loss to align encoder outputs with codebook entries, and a commitment loss that encourages encoder outputs to stay close to selected codebook vectors.
-Unlike VAEs, there is no standardized architecture for language VQ-VAEs.
-Most existing models are custom-designed to specific downstream tasks.
-As a result, we do not provide a comprehensive overview of these individual implementations in this survey.
+\paragraph{VQ-VAE.} The VQ-VAE extends the VAE framework by introducing discrete latent representations.
+It consists of three components: (i) an encoder that maps the input \( x \) to continuous latent vectors, (ii) a quantisation module that replaces each vector with its nearest neighbour in a learned codebook, and (iii) a decoder that reconstructs the input from these quantised representations.
+The training objective combines a reconstruction loss, a codebook loss that aligns encoder outputs with codebook embeddings, and a commitment loss that encourages encoder outputs to remain close to the selected embeddings:

-\paragraph{Latent Space Geometry.} Recent extensions of the VQ-VAE framework have demonstrated its effectiveness in learning discrete latent semantic spaces tailored to specific NLP tasks, delivering different geometrical properties.

-\textbf{\textit{(1) Topic Attribute Space.}} Topic-VQVAE~\cite{yoo2024topic} focuses on document-level generation by learning topic-aware latent codes.
-It leverages vector quantization to discover discrete topic representations that guide the generation process, enabling more coherent and thematically consistent document outputs.

-\textbf{\textit{(2) Hierarchical Syntactic Space.}} Natural language exhibits a hierarchical structure across multiple linguistic levels, particularly at the syntactic level, where constituents recursively contain sub-constituents.
-To capture this property, HRQ-VAE~\cite{hosking-etal-2022-hierarchical} introduces a hierarchical syntactic sketch space, which represents syntax in a nested, discrete latent structure.
-This approach enables the model to better reflect the recursive and compositional nature of syntactic patterns in language generation and understanding.

-\textbf{\textit{(3) Syntax-Semantic Space.}} \citet{hosking-lapata-2021-factorising} propose a model that factorizes sentence meaning into discrete syntactic and continuous semantic components.
-Focusing on the task of question paraphrasing, their model reconstructs a question by combining the surface form from an exemplar with the semantic content from a paraphrase.
-This dual-space approach enables more controlled generation, allowing for explicit manipulation of syntax and semantics independently while preserving overall meaning.